 CATS ON GLASS

-The initiative’s success was reflected in adoptees finding homes, an increase in numbers waiting to adopt, a social media footprint created across multiple platforms and thousand of physical visits to the event and structures during its Chelsea, New York, Gallery Debut.
+The initiative’s success was reflected in adoptees finding homes, an increase in numbers waiting to adopt, a social media footprint created across multiple platforms and thousands of physical visits to the event and structures during its Chelsea gallery debut.